-When a child is accused of witchcraft, the accusation often come from either an uncle, grandmother, stephmother/father, neighbors, people from the village and the priest.
+When a child is accused of witchcraft, the accusation often come from either an uncle, grandmother, stepmother/father, neighbors, people from the village or the priest.
 Actually it´s very rare they are accused by their own parents.
 But once a child has been accused of being a witch, there is no turning back.
-Villagers will require the child to either be exorcised from the so-called evil spirits through nightly exsorcism rituals by the local priest.
-Or the parents take the child to a witch doctor, who they believe has magical powers to exorcise the witch from the child.
+Villagers will require the child to either be exorcised from the so-called evil spirits through nightly exorcism rituals by the local priest.
+Or the parents take the child to a witch doctor, whom they believe has magical powers to exorcise the witch from the child.
 But this cost a lot of money and superstition is most common in the poorest areas.
 The children are often tortured and killed.
-The parents can do nothing against the whole village and the local occult groups who all demand that the bewitched child must either be tortured to death or expelled from the village.
+The parents can’t stand against the whole village and the local occult groups who all demand that the bewitched child must either be tortured to death or banished from the village.
 The parents or the family members of the accused child are risking being killed, if they let their child stay in their house.
-The parents believe that the child is bewitched, if it is a priest, who appointed the child to be a witch.
+The parents will believe that the child is bewitched if it is a priest who appointed the child to be a witch.
 The child is killed either by being beheaded, buried alive, burned alive or simply beaten/tortured to death.

 Belief in witches in Denmark

 Keep in mind that this superstition is not an African thing.
 Back in the 1600´s women were burned alive at the stake in Denmark because we thought that they were witches.
 The accused woman (often a demented old woman) had to confess her pact with the devil and through torture forced to concede her “conspirators” (husband and children were also burned alive).
 The last illegal witch mistreatment in Denmark took place in 1897, and the last witch accusation was made in 1934!
 It is not many years ago that Denmark believed in witches!
 So instead of pointing fingers, we must together make an effort to help the villagers through advocacy and try to enlighten the communities who are living in ignorance and extreme poverty.